akshitagit/CPP/README.md

 ## This Repository is meant for everyone to create code and learn to contribute to open source

-People can star, fork or clone this repo and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.
+People can star, fork or clone this Repository and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.

-Use this repo for contributing in open source.
+Use this Repository for contributing in  open source.
 Start solving issues and raise the pull requests and even you can create your own issues.
 If you want to contribute to a project, the simplest way is to: